mindkin/hourfleet/docs/tryout.md

 ---
 # Lets' try out your new Car Share

-You've started your free 14 day free trial, you've created your new Car Share, and you've registered your new account. **What do you do now?**
+You've started your free 14 day free trial, you've created your new Car Share, and you've registered your new account.

+**What do you do now?**

-We recognise that _right now_ it is not so easy to see what the experience looks like for your customers using Hourfleet once you have signed up.
+> We recognise that _right now_ it is not so easy to see what the experience looks like for your customers using Hourfleet once you have signed up.
 We are working on improving that with product videos and tutorials that are coming soon.

-For now, this will be our first-steps tutorial, that will walk you through the Hourfleet App.
+This is our first-steps tutorial, that is designed to walk you through the Hourfleet App.

 We will create some user accounts, register a new car and even rent out your car in the App.

-You should get a good feel for how it all works, and see some of the features that Hourfleet supports for you and your customers.
-You should get a better understanding  of how things hang together.
+After completing this, you should get a good feel for how Hourfleet works, and see some of the features that Hourfleet supports for you and your customers.

+It should give you a better understanding of how things hang together.
 There is a lot in Hourfleet, so we will try to keep it brief, and leave you to  explore the rest later.

-If you are more interested in some of the concepts of how Hourfleet works [click here](howitworks.html), but otherwise its time to get hands-on a see Hourfleet in action.
+If you are more interested in some of the concepts of how Hourfleet works, see our [How It Works](howitworks.html) page, but otherwise now it is time to get hands-on a see Hourfleet in action.

 Here is the **plan** for this walkthrough: